Theme

 CatchMe is a GitHub project presented around vectorless context capture, broader digital-footprint collection, and memory-style retrieval workflows.

 The repository presents CatchMe as a lightweight system for capturing wider contextual signals without relying on a vector database.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is